Denis Dodart: Physician of Conti family and Port-Royal

 He was elected to the French Academy of Sciences in 1673.
 In botany he is notable for his early studies of plant respiration and growth.
 He collaborated with the French engraver Nicolas Robert in several illustrated works including Estampes de Plantes and Mémoires pour servir á l'Histoire des Plantes.

 His father Jean Dodart was a Parisian notary and his mother Marie Dubois was the daughter of a lawyer.
 Suspicion that his parents, like many from the legal professions, had been supporters of the Fronde uprising nearly derailed his election to the Academy of Sciences.

 Though most of his writings are about botany and medicine, he was also interested in music.
 He intended to write a history of music but did not complete it.
-His main extant contribution was the essay about the physical characteristics and qualities of the human voice Mémoire sur les causes de la voix de l'homme, et de ses différens tons, published in the Mémoires de l'Académie royale des sciences (1700; pp. 244–93) and published separately in 1703.
-He also added suppléments in the Mémoires for 1706 (pp. 136–48, 388–410) and 1707 (pp. 66–81).
+His main extant contribution was the essay about the physical characteristics and qualities of the human voice Mémoire sur les causes de la voix de l'homme, et de ses différens tons, published in the Mémoires de l'Académie royale des sciences (1700; pp.244–93) and published separately in 1703.
+He also added suppléments in the Mémoires for 1706 (pp.136–48, 388–410) and 1707 (pp.66–81).

+Personal life

+Dodart married Marie-Lucienne Le Picard, and the couple had two children, a girl and a boy.
+Their son Claude-Jean-Baptiste Dodart (1664 - 1730) went on to become the chief physician to King Louis XV of France.